RuthvikC27/AVLON-GmbH/README.md

 1. Kubernetes deployments restart automatically if the pods crash.

 # Organizing node modules
 > Common sharable code is achieved by publishing code to NPM and then installing as a dependency in microservices.
 I think this is the best way to organize sharable code.
-Sharable code such as Validation models, error handling, and authentication etc can be published to NPM or in the common folder.
+Sharable code such as Validation models, error handling, and authentication etc can be published to NPM or just putting in the common folder and importing it from the services.

 > I created an organization in NPM and named it "rc27" and added package name "validation-model".
-I have create a simple validation model named authModel.
+I have created a simple validation model named authModel.
 In service 1 I have installed @rc27/validation-model as a dependency and in routes index file I have used it.

 # Prerequisites